finalv2/cwp-decap-test/strategies/recruit-families-who-want-to-foster,-not-adopt.md

 ## How to do this

 **Update your recruitment materials, messaging, and inquiry forms to emphasize fostering over adoption.** Remove references to adoption from your inquiry form.
-Create email and letter templates to respond to families who only want to adopt.
-Redirect them to children and youth who are legally-free and need families.
-Make sure adoption materials show the children who actually need adoptive homes.
-Remove or replace any photos or references to babies and toddlers.
+When choosing photos for your adoption materials, show children who actually need adoptive homes and remove or replace photos or references to babies and toddlers.
+For families who only want to adopt, create an email and letter template that redirects them to children and youth who are legally-free and need families.

 **Train staff to set expectations with families who want to foster to adopt.** Case workers should have multiple conversations about what families can expect.
 They should also clarify that fostering isn't right for families who only want to adopt an infant.